If you buy something through my links, I may earn a commission (at no extra cost to you).

 Oaxaca City Mexico: A Quick Overview

 Oaxaca is both a city and a state in Mexico.
 The state is home to the Sierra Norte mountains, gorgeous Pacific beaches (most notably Huatulco and Puerto Escondido), and Zapotec and Mixtec ruins.

-As of February 2018, Oaxaca is not one of the five Mexican states with travel warnings from the U.S. State Department.
+As of January 2019, Oaxaca state is not one of the five with travel warnings from the U.S. State Department.
 As a solo female traveler, I felt very safe during my visit.
 Read more in my Oaxaca travel safety guide.

 It stumped my husband, so don’t feel bad if it stumped you too!
 Here’s how to pronounce Oaxaca: wuh – HAH – kuh.

 So…Is Oaxaca a Good Fit for you?